MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity.md

 ## Troubleshooting

 Credentials raise exceptions either when they fail to authenticate or cannot execute authentication.
-When credentials fail to authenticate, the`ClientAuthenticationException` is raised and it has a `message` attribute which describes why authentication failed.
+When credentials fail to authenticate, the`ClientAuthenticationException` is raised and it has a `message` attribute that describes why authentication failed.
 When this exception is raised by `ChainedTokenCredential`, the chained execution of underlying list of credentials is stopped.

-When credentials cannot execute authentication due to one of the underlying resources required by the credential being unavailable on the machine, the`CredentialUnavailableException` is raised and it has a `message` attribute which describes why the credential is unavailable for authentication execution .
+When credentials cannot execute authentication due to one of the underlying resources required by the credential being unavailable on the machine, the`CredentialUnavailableException` is raised and it has a `message` attribute that describes why the credential is unavailable for authentication execution .
 When this exception is raised by `ChainedTokenCredential`, the message collects error messages from each credential in the chain.

 ## Next Steps

-This document has introduced the Azure Identity functionality available in the Azure SDK for Java.
+This article has introduced the Azure Identity functionality available in the Azure SDK for Java.
 It has spoken about the `DefaultAzureCredential` being commonly-used and appropriate in many cases.
 In the links below, readers are encouraged to explore other ways of authenticating using the Azure Identity library, and to learn more about the `DefaultAzureCredential`:

 * [Azure authentication in development environments](java-sdk-identity-dev-env-auth.md)
 * [Authenticating applications hosted in Azure](java-sdk-identity-azure-hosted-auth.md)